 In This Together.

 At Sean’s Place our aim is to improve men’s mental health and well-being across Liverpool City Region through sessions specifically identified to improve confidence and self-esteem whilst reducing symptoms of stress and anxiety.
-Sessions are solution-focused and provide techniques that can be used to support you at home, in the workplace and in the community.
-The Sean’s Place team each have had their own journey with mental illness wether its through their own experiences or supporting a loved one, this enables us to have a deeper understanding and empathy for those who are accessing Sean’s Place and helps to demonstrate that we are “In This Together!”
+Sessions are solution-focused and provide techniques and experiences that can be used to support you at home, in the workplace and in the community.
+Now more than ever we need to challenge the stigma around male mental health, we do this by providing a place that encourages positive discussions around mental health, in a non clinical, non judgemental setting through a variety of practical support and programmes.

 Sean’s Place has been established due to losing my brother Sean in 2019 who was just 34 years old after a long battle with mental health.
 Sean was the most amazing person who was kind and caring, hilarious without meaning to be and loved by so many.
 However, despite all of this, Sean struggled with his confidence and self-esteem and became socially isolated which contributed to his mental health becoming increasingly worse.
-Whilst counselling and medication helped him with symptoms of his illness, it didn’t tackle the social issues of loneliness, not having anyone who fully could understand how he was feeling or have the opportunity to talk about his mental health with others who were feeling experiencing the same.
+Whilst counselling and medication were prescribed to help reduce the symptoms of his illness, it didn’t tackle the social issues of loneliness, not having anyone who fully could understand how he was feeling or have the opportunity to talk about his mental health with others who were feeling experiencing the same.
 Upon searching for something that he could access there were always barriers such as his age, costs or lengthy waiting lists.

 There are so many other men who feel this way in the community which is why I took the steps to create my own service that has everything I was looking for to support Sean.
 I will now provide this service, in Sean’s memory, to help others.